burbush2s/amando-vivir/README.md

 # amando-vivir
-This is my first Firebase web app.
+This is my first Firebase web/Hosting app.